sauloPadilha/sauloPadilha/README.md

 ☕💻 Get ready to explore a mix of creative projects, technical challenges, and a glimpse into my journey through the fascinating world of technology. 🚀

 ## About Me
 - 👀 **Interests**: I'm a technology enthusiast focusing on software development, data science, and artificial intelligence.
 I believe innovation has the power to change the world—or at least save us from endless spreadsheets.
-I'm also passionate about UX discussions, agile methodologies, and finding ways *not* to crash production (again).
+I'm also passionate discussions, agile methodologies, and finding ways *not* to crash production (again).

 - 🌱 **Currently Learning**: I'm diving into **HTML, CSS, JavaScript, PHP, and MySQL**.
 My goal is to keep expanding my toolbox and discovering new ways to solve complex problems.